National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 Using "Report Issue" from the Help menu of an Enclave application is the preferred way to submit a ticket, as this option keeps the best track of the resource being reported from.
 While most Enclave applications have a Help menu near the top left, not all do.
 In these cases you can alternatively submit an issue by finding the "Help & support" option in the lower part of the left navigation bar and choosing the "Help Center".
-This will open a sidebar to the right, with a large blue button at the bottom for "Report an Issue."
+This will open a sidebar to the right, with a large blue button at the bottom for "Report an Issue".
 :::

 Finally, we are prompted to submit our issue, including a title and description with pre-filled questions depending on the issue type selected.